The Art of Historic Scrimshaw and Whales

 Make a base so the mold will stand up on its own and pull out the model tooth from your new mold.

 Now you are ready to mix the Plaster of Paris.
-You may want to wear gloves for this because plaster will dry your skin.
-Measure about two cups of dry plaster into a bowl you don't care about.
+You may want to wear gloves for this because the plaster will dry your skin.
+Measure about two cups of dry plaster into a bowl you don't care about (not a good mixing bowl).
 Use cold water to mix the plaster or it will harden too fast.

 Mix with your hands, pouring a little water in at a time until it looks like smooth pudding.
 Slowly pour the plaster into the tooth mold.

-Gently bounce/tap the mold a couple of times to insure all the extra bubbles have escaped.
-Allow it to set undisturbed for about an hour or more.
+Gently bounce/tap the mold a couple of times to ensure all the extra bubbles have escaped.
+Allow it to sit undisturbed for about an hour or more.
 Never pour the left-over plaster into the sink or wash your hands over the sink, as the plaster will continue to set and will harden inside your pipes.
-Wash you hands in a bowl and pour left-over plaster outside in the dirt or grass.
+Wash your hands in a bowl and pour left-over plaster outside in the dirt or grass.
+It will become a rock.

-While you are waiting for the plaster to set, draw some trees, houses, ships, whales, flags, or anything you wish on the paper.
+While you are waiting for the plaster to set, drawsome trees, houses, ships, whales, flags, or anything you wish on some drawing paper.
 This is where you will decide what you will draw onto the tooth.
 It can be two images, one on one side, one on the other.
 Or it can be a circular image that goes around the tooth.

-When the tooth mold is set, it should be cool to the touch, not warm.
+When the tooth model is set, it should be cool to the touch, not warm.
 If it is still warm it is a sign that the plaster has not finished transforming into a stone.
 You may need to rip the plasticine clay mold off the plaster tooth.
 Don’t worry.
 You can always make another mold from your original model.
-If the tooth has bumps or pits, you will want to sand them smooth with the sand paper before drawing the design onto the surface.
+If the tooth has bumps or pits, you will want to sand them smooth with the coarse sandpaper before drawing the design onto the surface.

 Consider putting a border around the bottom or running up one side as in the diagram.

-With the cool, smooth tooth in your hand you may begin drawing the design you chose with a pencil onto the plaster.
+With the cool, smooth tooth in your hand, you may begin drawing or tracing the design you chose with a pencil onto the plaster.
 If you make a mistake just sand it off and begin again.
 Now take a sharp nail or an ice pick and scratch or etch a groove into the plaster along the pencil lines.
 This will take some time.
 The lines need to be deeper than just a small scratch on the surface, so you will have to press hard as you are scratching/etching the lines.
 Be careful not to cut or poke yourself with your tool.
+Some adult supervision may be helpful.

 Step 5.
 Painting the Scrimshaw